Isadore "Ike" Bayles: Life in Alaska

 Ike Bayles arrived in Fairbanks in 1905 to follow his second gold rush.
 He set up a clothing business there.
 In 1909, the Jewish residents of Fairbanks organized themselves into a congregation.
 They chose the name "Chevra Bikur Cholim", which means "Society for Visiting the Sick."
 Chevra Bikur Cholim was active in philanthropic works as well as planning Jewish festivals and ceremonies.
-Ike Bayless was elected President of Chevra Bikur Cholim in 1909.
+Ike Bayle was elected President of Chevra Bikur Cholim in 1909.

-After becoming President, Ike traveled to New York City to purchase a complete set of books, as well as the Sefer Torah, so the congregation could properly conduct the Jewish services.
-While in New York, Ike met and married a 17-year-old Russian Jew named Beatrice Swartz.
-Ike then returned to Fairbanks where he awaited the shipment of books which arrived in September 1909.
+After becoming President, Bayles traveled to New York City to purchase a complete set of books, as well as the Sefer Torah, so the congregation could properly conduct the Jewish services.
+While in New York, Bayles met and married a 17-year-old Russian Jew named Beatrice Schwartz.
+Bayles then returned to Fairbanks where he awaited the shipment of books which arrived in September 1909.
 On September 12, 1909, the Jewish community of Fairbanks held a celebration at Eagle Hall to welcome the Sefer Torah and the rest of the books that had arrived from New York.

 In 1910, another gold rush started in Iditarod.
 Ike Bayles left Fairbanks to follow the 10,000 miners in what would be the last great gold rush.
-Ike met up with his brother, Sam Bayles, (who had also followed the gold rush to Nome, Alaska in 1900) and they opened the Bayles Clothing Company with locations in Iditarod and Discovery, Alaska.
-In Iditarod, Ike was Chairman of the Fire Committee, City Councilman, a member of the Street Committee and the Law & Order Committee.
-Ike was also a marshal at the first annual Iditarod Sweepstakes Race on January 11, 1911.
-It was around this time that Beatrice, Ike's wife, gave birth to their first daughter Edith.
-In 1912, Ike left Iditarod and traveled to Illinois for a short time where his second daughter Dorothy was born in 1912 or 1913.
+Bayles met up with his brother, Sam Bayles, (who had also followed the gold rush to Nome, Alaska in 1900) and they opened the Bayles Clothing Company with locations in Iditarod and Discovery, Alaska.
+In Iditarod, Bayles was Chairman of the Fire Committee, City Councilman, a member of the Street Committee and the Law and Order Committee.
+Bayles was also a marshal at the first annual Iditarod Sweepstakes Race on January 11, 1911.
+It was around this time that Beatrice, Bayles' wife, gave birth to their first daughter Edith.
+In 1912, Bayles left Iditarod and traveled to Illinois for a short time where his second daughter Dorothy was born in 1912 or 1913.